A terrorist organisation is an organisation that:

 - be a member of a terrorist organisation

-- direct the activities of one
+- direct the activities of a terrorist organisation

-- recruit for one
+- recruit for a terrorist organisation

-- provide support to one.
+- provide support to a terrorist organisation.

 It is also an offence to associate with a listed terrorist organisation.
 This is subject to certain exemptions.
 Anyone guilty of terrorist organisation offences can face imprisonment for up to 25 years.